jasim/jsfoo-talk-learning-to-learn-reason/main.md

 The function actually crashes.

-This is a common occurence - we fetch a value from an array or an object -- and it doesn't exist -- so we get a null or an undefined, and then we pass that down to other functions.. and things crash in production.
-To figure out why, you now have to work backwards and trace the flow of data till we find where it went wrong.
+This is a common source of error when programming in JS - we fetch a value from an array or an object -- and sometimes it doesn't exist -- which means it returns a null or an undefined.
+We then pass that down to other functions.. and things crash in production.
+Sometimes they crash far away from the place where the undefined originated, and so we have to work backwards quite a bit to debug it.

 :::